 Mylene Hoffman, a beautiful cyborg spy with the codename "009-1" lives in an alternative world where the cold war never ended, continuously on-going for 140 years.
 The world is split into two factions, the West and the East block.
 A masquerade of peace between the two is slowly dissipated as the conflict occurs.
 Through politics, the two factions battle over supremacy over technology to threats of a nuclear attack.
 Mylene Hoffman, teaming up with three other agent, gets surrounded by deception, chaos and rivalry as she carries out missions assigned by her superiors.

 With so many anime titles being released year after year, it's hard to keep track of them all, let alone watch a handful before another batch is delivered.
 This constant barrage of entries often means that many shows will inevitably fall into the cracks of obscurity, regardless of what it may have to offer.
-The kind of titles that would only be talked about after they develop a devoted cult following or are simply picked up by happenstance by viewers browsing the catalogs of yesteryear.
+The kind of titles that would only be talked about after they develop a devoted cult following or are merely picked up by happenstance by viewers browsing the catalogs of yesteryear.
 And with the number of title releases increasing drastically in the 2010s, the chances of those stragglers falling out of

 the general public's eye has only gotten more commonplace with each passing year.

 009-1 is yet another statistic of this occurrence, being passed up for the far more popular Death Note, Code Geass, Welcome to the NHK, Higurashi, Black Lagoon, Gintama, Ouran High School Host Club and much more that aired that same year.
-A huge contributing factor as for why this might have happened outside of the popularity of the previously mentioned could be the appeal that 009-1 was going for.
-An appeal, that at the time, wasn't something the anime market was yearning for.
+A huge contributing factor as to why this might have happened, outside of the popularity of the previously mentioned works, could be the appeal that 009-1 was going for.
+An appeal, that, at the time, wasn't something the anime market was yearning for.
 But perhaps this is the right time for it to make a resurgence in the public consciousness, as this very appeal has recently gotten in the forefront of what's dominating the conversation in the community.

 This is immediately made apparent from the setting and subject matter it chooses to inhabit.

 The characters were literally drawn to their archetype, with exaggerated body features often being used to emphasize what kind of personality trait they would portray.
-Maniacal villains looked maniacal, rotten old hags looked rotten, bodacious super spies looked bodacious and so on.
+Maniacal villains looked maniacal; rotten old hags looked rotten; bodacious super spies looked bodacious, and so on.
 It helped to make them easily distinguishable, if only at the cost of not always looking appealing.
 While the artistic initiative can be respected, it did run of risk of some of the characters coming across as caricatures than actual people.
 They can range from simplistic to body models ripped right out of the pages of a classic Disney film.
-Despite some of the outlandish character designs (even for retro standards), the animation is actually quite fluid.
+Despite some of the outlandish character designs (even for retro standards), the animation is quite fluid.
 The character movements had a sense of elasticity to them, making actions scenes easy to comprehend and engaging to follow.
-It wasn't overly extravagant but the effort placed in was quite apparent and when compared to titles made around the same time, it was a cut above the rest.
+It wasn't overly extravagant but the effort placed in was quite apparent, and when compared to titles made around the same time, it was a cut above the rest.

 We try to make sense of something that is all too rare.
 A anime with some true meaning.